My name is Billie. I am a daughter, sister, aunt, niece, sister-in-law, cousin, granddaughter and simply a part of a special family.

 I love writing, quiet spaces, history, psychology, helping others, the English language, photography, dogs, laughing, reading newspapers, animals, books, rugby, watching television and coffee.

-I studied library sciences, and counseling with merit.
+I studied library sciences, and counselling with merit.
 I loved working hard.
 I loved working, period.

-I write my own blog and I’m a voluntary contributor to those of the Irish MS Society and others.
-I am a volunteer spokesperson for the Irish MS Society, and advocate better neurological services in Ireland in general by writing and talking to decision makers in government.
+I write my own blog as well as on other people’s blogs.
+I am a volunteer spokesperson for the Irish MS Society, and advocate better neurological services in Ireland in general.

 As you can tell, I have lots that strengthens me and drives me forward.
-I also have (dis)abilities which I bend into a positive writing tool for others to lean on.
+I also have (dis)abilities: severe bouts of pain and fatigue, which I bent into a positive writing tool for others to lean on.
 My limitations serve as other people’s motivation.
 Their motivation became my inspiration.

 I am an individual with many things to cherish.